20 Best Generic Products From Target

 Some generic ketchups are watery and lack in flavor, but Target's isn't one of them.
 In an elaborate taste test, Consumer Reports even ranked the store-brand condiment on the same level as Heinz, noting that its flavor profile was "remarkably similar" to the popular name-brand product.

 "The archer farms [sic] frozen snack foods are pretty [dang] good, IMO," wrote one user on a Reddit thread about the best Target buys.
 If you're hosting company, these Greek-inspired spanakopita pastries are a great option—and only $5!

 Market Pantry Frozen Vegetables

-If you like the sound of a peas, corn, green beans, and carrots melange, then you’ll love Target’s Market Pantry Frozen Mixed Vegetables.
-And don’t worry about the quality of Target’s veggies: according to Consumer Reports, the store’s frozen medley is just as good as Birds Eye’s, but with a lower price to boot.
+If you like the sound of a peas, corn, green beans, and carrots melange, then you'll love Target's Market Pantry Frozen Mixed Vegetables.
+And don't worry about the quality of Target's veggies: according to Consumer Reports, the store's frozen medley is just as good as Birds Eye's, but at a lower price point.

 California Roots Red Blend

 Out of all of Target's California Roots wines, the $5 Red Blend is by far one of the most popular and praised.
 In fact, when Vine Pair gathered up a panel of professional sommeliers, even they were "impressed" by the "balanced and complex" sip!

 Though name-brand ice creams are certainly delicious, they can definitely be pricey.
 A better alternative?
 Target's Market Pantry line of frozen treats.
 According to Consumer Reports, the store's generic offerings taste just as good as Breyers and are significantly cheaper.